What is Benign Prostatic Hyperplasia (BPH)?

 Watchful Waiting/Active Surveillance

-Watchful waiting, also known as active surveillance, involves closely monitoring the progression of BPH without actively treating it.
+Watchful waiting, or active surveillance, means keeping a close eye on BPH.
+You monitor its progress without treating it right away.
 This approach may involve changes to diet and the use of medication to control symptoms.

 Regular check-ups with your urologist will be necessary to track the condition.
 If symptoms worsen or new symptoms appear, active treatment may be recommended.

-The benefits of watchful waiting include the absence of side effects from medications or other treatments, but it may be more challenging to address symptoms later on.
-Men with mild BPH symptoms or moderate symptoms that do not significantly impact their quality of life may be good candidates for this approach.
+Watchful waiting has benefits.
+There are no side effects from medications or treatments.
+However, it can be harder to manage symptoms later.
+Men with mild to moderate BPH symptoms that do not significantly impact their quality of life may be good candidates for this approach.

-It is important to discuss the potential risks and benefits of watchful waiting with a healthcare provider to determine if it is the right option for you.
+It is important to discuss the potential risks and benefits of watchful waiting to determine if it is the right option for you.

 Medical Therapies